Dahan-e Gholaman: Archeology

 Dahan-e Gholaman is the largest Achaemenid site in all of eastern Iran.
 Some 27 structures aligned roughly in a straight line running SW to NE along the northern edge of the site were excavated by the Italian archeologist U. Scerrato in 1962–1965 and by the Iranian archeologist S. M. S. Sajjadi in 2000–2005.
 Further geophysical and surface exploration in 2007–2011 revealed the outline of another monumental building situated 2 km south of the northern complex of buildings.
 Several of the larger structures excavated or detected at Dahan-e Gholaman have regular rectangular or square plans and bear comparison with the palatial buildings and audience halls of the Achaemenid royal residences at Pasargadae and Persepolis, as well as Dasht-e Gohar.
 One of the structures has been identified as a religious building, its three altars possibly dedicated to the leading Persian gods Ahura Mazda, Anahita, and Mithra.
+Other structures are identified as having administrative, public, and industrial functions.